bparanj/crystal/iac/docs/basics/public-private-subnet.md

 ## Public Subnet vs Private Subnet

+When deciding whether a subnet should be public or private, consider the following factors:

+1. Internet access: Public subnets have direct internet access, while private subnets do not.

+2. Security: Private subnets offer better security by isolating resources from direct internet exposure.

+3. Resource types: Place public-facing resources (e.g., web servers) in public subnets and internal resources (e.g., databases) in private subnets.

+4. VPN or Direct Connect: Private subnets can still access the internet via a NAT Gateway, VPN, or Direct Connect.

+5. Compliance: Some regulations may require certain resources to be in private subnets.

+In general, use public subnets for resources that require direct internet access and private subnets for internal resources that should be isolated from the internet.

 Deciding whether a subnet should be public or private depends on the roles and the accessibility requirements of the resources within that subnet.
 Here's a simple guide to make this decision:

 ### Public Subnet